6 Fixes for Your System Has Run Out of Application Memory

 In this case, you can go to update your macOS to the latest version to check whether the error has been fixed or not.
 But before performing the update, back up your Mac first to avoid any risk of losing data.

-Have you resolved the "Your system has run out of application memory" issue on your Mac?
+Have you figure out how to clear application memory on mac?
 If unfortunately not, try resetting NVRAM/PRAM or starting your Mac in safe mode.